C code unit testing on a shoestring

 for(triplet) \

-This instrumentation may be useful for regression testing.
-To make the instrumentation more useful for proof of code coverage, we need to resort to the help of the coding policy.
+An alternative (or, perhaps, complementary) instrumentation is worth mentioning.
+In it, we need to resort to the help of the coding policy.
 We can require that instrumentable for statements have macro-ized controlling expressions, i.e., instead of writing

 for(expr1; expr2; expr3)